-In the preparation of this book I have had the advantage of much valuable assistance from Miss Thompson, of Scarborough; Mr. J. W. Headlam, Fellow of King's College, Cambridge; and Mr. R. G. Mayor, of King's College, Cambridge.
-They are in no way answerable for the opinions expressed in the book; but I have to thank them for much useful criticism, and for the detection of many errors.
+During the passage of this book through the press I have had the advantage of much valuable assistance from Miss Thompson, of Scarborough, and from Mr. J. W. Headlam, and Mr. R. J. G. Mayor, Fellows of King's College, Cambridge.
+They are in no way answerable for the opinions expressed in the book; but I have to thank them for much useful criticism, and the detection of many errors.